 This proves that the FDA inspectors continue to be predictable.
 The “playbook” for FDA inspections is the QSIT Manual.
 It hasn’t changed since 1996.
 Yet, companies continue to be shocked and amazed by FDA inspectors.

-Until then, I am working on an webinar specific to medical device reporting.
+Until then, I am working on a webinar specific to medical device reporting.
 Many companies have still not updated their MDR procedures to reflect the eMDR process using electronic submissions gateways.
-Therefore, I’m releasing an updated procedure for MDRs and I am offering a webinar bundle to train people how to comply with 21 CFR 803 and the procedure.
-You might also be interested in my previous webinar specific to control of nonconforming product.
+Therefore, I’m releasing an updated procedure for MDRs, and I am offering a webinar bundle to train people on how to comply with 21 CFR 803 and the procedure.
+You might also be interested in my previous webinar specific to control of the nonconforming product.